dearvn/bot_options/README.md

 # bot_options
 The bot is ideal for traders looking to reduce the amount of time spent on researching and analyzing the markets, as it can quickly scan for and identify the most profitable trades.

+## Cost

+It is cheap to get a bot trading options automatically

+A VPS and a domain

 ## Features

 1. Monitoring OPTIONS price of SPY, QQQ